 Greater Mooses Tooth Unit Proposed Development Project

-On July 22, 2013, ConocoPhillips submitted an application with BLM for issuance of a right-of-way grant and related authorizations to construct, operate, and maintain a drill site, access road, pipelines, and ancillary facilities to support development of petroleum resources at GMT1.
+On July 22, 2013, ConocoPhillips submitted an application with BLM for issuance of a right-of-way grant and related authorizations to construct, operate, and maintain a drill site, access road, pipelines, and ancillary facilities to support development of petroleum resources at Greater Mooses Tooth Unit 1.
 The proposed drill site location, and majority of the infield roads and pipeline route are on BLM-managed lands.

-- The GMT1 project would facilitate the first production of oil from federal lands in the NPR-A.
+The Greater Mooses Tooth Unit 1 project would facilitate the first production of oil from federal lands in the NPR-A.